The Flying Saucer Cafe

 As for the conversations at the coffeeshop, they are never the same from day to day.
 My suggestion would be, if someone says something that you disagree with, pipe up.
 Don’t like eating wild game?
 Afraid of pirates?
 Whatever your point of view, say something then and there, not annonymously.

-7. David Reichenbacher Says:
+6. David Reichenbacher

 Hey, Buddy, don’t lay your expectations on us or our neighborhood.
 You complain that the Saucer is one of those cafes where everyone knows each other.
 What an amazing concept.
 To create a cafe where people can network and connect, where people are brought together by conversation, music and art.
 Welcome to Philadelphia, a city of neighborhoods.
 Our neighborhood was not connected until the Flying Saucer opened it’s doors and gave us a place to get together.
 If you’re more worried about free internet, Fair Trade and Soy products, we don’t need your business.
 They make a damned good cup of coffee.
 That’s all that matters.